macccorehenni/ten-stories/Main Story/The College of the Unheard Chapter Three.md

 "Hey, Givly?"
 Ammareth's little sister hadn't left her side since they returned from the Parents' house, and she now laid across her sister's lap.
 The teifling and half dragonborn hadn't been close like this since they ran from the Aisney house.

 "Hmm?"
 Givly smiled, happy to hear her sister's voice.
 She had been scared that she would never see her sister again.
 "I'm glad I found you.
 Was it a mistake?
 No, not really, I feel.
+But now— *now*, you are in danger too.
+I may only be eleven but I know… I know that we aren't out of danger yet."

+"You know, sister, I'll _always_ be with you.
+You don't have to ever, ever worry about that."

+Ammareth sighed.
+"I do love you, too, Givly.
+But